 339 Commonwealth was not listed in the 1914-1916 Blue Books.

-By the 1916-1917 winter season, 339 Commonwealth was the home of Ann Gilston (King) Brigham, the widow of Frank E. Brigham, and their daughter, Edith Atkins (Brigham) Baldwin, the former wife of William Earle Baldwin (one of the publishers of Automobile Topics weekly magazine).
+By the 1916-1917 winter season, 339 Commonwealth was the home of Ann Gelston (King) Brigham, the widow of Frank Edwin Brigham, and their daughter, Edith Atkins (Brigham) Baldwin, the former wife of William Earle Baldwin, a journalist.
+They previously had lived in New York City.
 They continued to live at 339 Commonwealth during the 1919-1920 season, but moved thereafter to an apartment at 333 Commonwealth.

 On November 30, 1920, 339 Commonwealth was purchased from Henry Shaw by Miss Mildred Kennedy of Brookline.